 Partner Agency agrees to:

 - Inform ELD Contact of language needs of workshop attendees.
 Currently, ELD can accommodate Spanish and English speakers.

 - Inform ELD Contact if you will provide interpreters.

 - Publicize event to prospective audience.

-: These interactive sessions for children and their adults offer fun activities and whole body play for children of all abilities, birth to 6 years old, and their parents/caregivers – all designed to strengthen children’s early language, cognitive, and social development while encouraging interaction and engagement between the caregiver and child.
-Children and their adults need to be present.
+These in-person, 60 minute sessions, offer fun activities and whole body play for children of all abilities, birth to 5 years old, and their parents/caregivers – all designed to strengthen children’s early language, cognitive, and social development.